 Where the design community meets.

-Montreal Graphic Designer @shopify Joined over 7 years ago
+Montreal Graphic Designer @shopify Joined almost 8 years ago

 Love the site! so clean and minimal.
 I did get a little bit lost or confused when changing projects - I didn't realize I had to scroll down (or that anything had changed) the first couple times I clicked on different projects. maybe there is a clean way to hint at the rest of the project beneath the fold?